-We are a new company with no operating history.
+We are a new company with a limited operating history.

-Our investment adviser and the members of its investment committee have no experience managing a BDC.
+Our investment adviser and the members of its investment committee have limited experience managing a BDC.

 A failure on our part to maintain our status as a BDC would significantly reduce our operating flexibility.